fxmauricard/aspnetcore-url-shortener/README.md

 ## Usage

-First, you have to type `dotnet restore` in order to retrieve the dependancies of the project.
+First, you have to type `dotnet restore` in order to retrieve the dependencies of the project.

-The projet is using SQLite as DB backed.
+The project is using SQLite as DB backend.
 The data file is named `shorturls.db` by default.
-You can change this by modifying the line 35 of the file `Startup.cs`.
+You can change this by modifying the line 45 of the file `Startup.cs`.

-In order to init the DB schema, you have to rune the command `dotnet ef database update`.
+In order to init the DB schema, you have to run the command `dotnet ef database update`.

 Then, simply type `dotnet run` on your command prompt and then browse to http://localhost:5000.